Double Degree Programmes with College of Humanities and Sciences

 • Engineering Science

-• Industrial & Systems Engineering
+• Industrial and Systems Engineering

-• Infrastructure & Project Management
+• Infrastructure and Project Management

-• Materials Science & Engineering
+• Materials Science and Engineering

 • Mechanical Engineering